 2. Use A Standard Contract Format or Layout

 And just like other types of legal documents, your IT contract should also follow a standard format.
 You may follow a pre-made contract template.
 Or, you may come up with a format or layout on your own.
 A standard IT contract should include the following elements: the offer, the acceptance, the consideration, the legal capacity to enter a contract, the consent of both parties, the legality of the agreement in your state or country, and the mode of performance (i.e. written contracts).

 3. Add Privacy Clauses As Needed

-In addition to the primary terms negotiated by the buyers and sellers or their representatives, a good basic IT contract should also contain the necessary privacy or confidentiality clauses as requested by any of the parties or as required by your state laws and regulations.
+In addition to the primary terms negotiated by the buyers and sellers or their representatives, a good basic IT contract agreement should also contain the necessary privacy or confidentiality clauses as requested by any of the parties or as required by your state laws and regulations.
 Privacy and data protection clauses are especially important in IT contracts since they often deal with private information from customers or entities.

 4. Set A Short Contract Approval Time

 It is estimated that 65% of US employers will hire more people within the next year as the economy improves.
 A significant portion of these jobs will be in the IT sector.
 Therefore, if you are operating in this industry, you must prepare yourself for the rising demand for IT services or IT products themselves.
-And to meet this future demand without incurring loses, you must institute a simple contract approval time for your IT contract jobs.
+And to meet this future demand without incurring losses, you must institute a simple contract approval time for your IT contract jobs.

 5. Have It Reviewed By A Lawyer